 Substitute Senate Bill No. 858 establishes the "Mashantucket Pequot and Mohegan Fund" as a separate nonlapsing fund, which will receive contributions from the Mashantucket Pequot Tribe according to a joint memorandum of understanding.
-The bill repeals the existing Section 3-55i and introduces new provisions that mandate the transfer of funds from the General Fund to the Mashantucket Pequot and Mohegan Fund for fiscal years ending June 30, 2026, and beyond.
-Specifically, it requires a transfer of $139.38 million starting in fiscal year 2028, with the condition that this amount cannot be reduced without an emergency certification from the Governor and a two-thirds vote from the General Assembly.
+The bill repeals existing Section 3-55i and introduces new provisions that maintain current funding levels through fiscal year 2026, while increasing the total grant amount to approximately $139.38 million starting in fiscal year 2028.
+Additionally, it stipulates that transfers from the General Fund to the Mashantucket Pequot and Mohegan Fund cannot be reduced without an emergency certification from the Governor and a two-thirds vote from the General Assembly.

 APP Joint Favorable Substitute: 3-55i, 3-55j